ab-a/SSH-Management/README.md

 - [x] Simple and fonctionnal web-ui
 - [x] Manage key through json
 - [x] Possibility to disable key
-- [ ] Daemonize the master and the agent [:sunny:]
 - [ ] Improve security and clean code
-- [ ] Create Ansible playbook for minimal initialization and simple install script
 - [x] Add possibility to list all the key in the web-ui
 - [ ] Add possibility to delete the key
 ## Prerequisites